Al Jazeera cameraman dies after Israeli attack in southern Gaza, network says - KESQ

 According to the Committee to Protect Journalists’ (CPJ) data, Abu Daqqa is the first Al Jazeera journalist to have been killed in the latest Israel-Hamas conflict since October 7.

-Four other Al Jazeera journalists were injured, CPJ says, including three in southern Lebanon and Dahdouh, who had also lost his wife, daughter, son and grandson in an Israeli attack on Khan Younis late October.
+Four other Al Jazeera journalists have been injured, CPJ says, including three in southern Lebanon and Dahdouh, who had also lost his wife, daughter, son and grandson in an attack on Nuseirat refugee camp in central Gaza late October.

 Under fire

-Note: Correction: A previous version of this story misstated the location where Wael Dahdouh’s family was killed.
-It was Nuseirat refugee camp in central Gaza.